ManticoreGamesInc/platform-documentation/src/getting_started/other_engines.md

 ---
 id: other_engines
-name: Differences between CORE and other Engines
+name: Differences between Core and other Engines
-title: Differences between CORE and other Engines
+title: Differences between Core and other Engines
 categories:
     - Reference
 ---

-# Differences between CORE and other Engines
+# Differences between Core and other Engines

 !!! warning
     Flagged for Review.